Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/04_Network connecting devices.md

 - Adapts to changes in the network, ensuring efficient and accurate forwarding decisions.

 # 4. Switches
-- Operate in data link layer
 -  They are essential components in local area networks (LANs) and are used to connect multiple devices within a network, enabling efficient communication.
+- Operate in data link layer.
+So they donot know anything about the IP addresses(Layer 3 address) of its devices.
+IT knows about its MAC address though
 - Unlike hubs or simple bridges, switches provide more intelligent and efficient handling of network traffic.
 - They build and maintain a MAC address table that maps MAC addresses to specific switch ports
 - Switches use the MAC address table to forward frames only to the port where the destination device is located- reduces traffic